22 September 2020

 As part of our Ambition Zero Carbon strategy, we have now accelerated delivery of our renewable power sourcing targets, achieving 100% supply of certified renewable imported power across all our sites worldwide, five years ahead of our original RE100 (renewable energy) commitments, along with switching to electric vehicles (EV100) and increasing energy productivity (EP100).
-Globally, we use power from three sources: imported from the electricity grid (86% in 2019), on-site solar PV (1%), and on-site combined heat and power (CHP) plants (13%).
+Globally, we use power from three sources: imported from the electricity grid, on-site solar PV, and on-site combined heat and power (CHP) plants.
 Work continues to identify renewable fuels for CHP by 2025, as part of our clean heat strategy and Ambition Zero Carbon commitments, as well as increasing capacity through power purchase agreements (PPAs) and investing in more on-site renewable energy, to achieve additional improvements.

 What is RE100?

 AstraZeneca joined RE100, the corporate renewable energy initiative, in 2015.
 RE100 is a global initiative bringing together the world’s most influential businesses committed to 100% renewable power.
 Led by the Climate Group in partnership with CDP, the group have a total revenue of over US$5.4 trillion and operate in a diverse range of sectors.
-Our RE100 pledge sits alongside commitments to switching to electric vehicles (EV100) and clean heat (EP100) – we were the first pharmaceutical company to sign up to all three of these Climate Group initiatives.
+Our RE100 pledge sits alongside commitments to switch to 100% electric vehicles (EV100) and doubling energy productivity (EP100) – we were the first pharmaceutical company to sign up to all three of these Climate Group initiatives.

 In support of our clean heat objectives, we have also today joined the Renewable Thermal Collaborative, the leading coalition for organisations committed to decarbonising the energy required for heat in buildings and industrial processes.